wilsonmar/wilsonmar.github.io/_posts/2019-03-01-cloud-jmeter.md

    <a href="#Blazemeter">Blazemeter</a> runs JMeter scripts you upload from your laptop.

 B. To run multiple users at a time, pull both "the-internet" app and emulator (JMeter) images from DockerHub and run them in <strong>your own cloud instance</strong> (within AWS ECS, Azure, GCP, Blue Ocean, etc.).
-AWS ECS is usually enough (without <a target="_blank" href="https://wilsonmar.github.io/kubernetes/">Kubernetes</a>) becuase the number of emulator (JMeter) instances is usually fixed before a test run (and adjusted after).
+AWS ECS is usually enough (without <a target="_blank" href="https://wilsonmar.github.io/kubernetes/">Kubernetes</a>) because the number of emulator (JMeter) instances is usually fixed before a test run (and adjusted after).

 C. If you want to create emulator scripts <strong>offline on your laptop</strong> (one with enough memory), run several Docker images.
 You may not have enough power to run a conventional CI/CD (such as <a href="#JenkinsJMeter">Jenkins</a>) or much monitoring, thus the "N/A".